mediachain/cccoin/README.md

 ## Properties

 - **Trustless** - meritocratic incentives system allowing bad actors to be automatically replaced by good actors.
-- **Permissionless** - anyone can contribute without permission, by submitting directly to the blockchain, though those who make negat- **Zero fee** - unlike micro-tipping platforms, CCCoin aims to be completely free to use for content viewers, voters, and submitters.
-Funds to front the necessary fees are funded by web node operators or those who invest in them. ive contributions will likely lose money.
+- **Permissionless** - anyone can contribute without permission, by submitting directly to the blockchain, though those who make negative contributions will likely lose money.
+- **Zero fee** - unlike micro-tipping platforms, CCCoin aims to be completely free to use for content viewers, voters, and submitters.
+Funds to front the necessary fees are funded by web node operators or those who invest in them.
 - **Fault tolerant** - resource providers that disappear or go rogue can be replaced in a meritocratic, permissionless, automated way.
 - **Distributed Computation**, **Distributed Control**, **Decentralized Control** - See trustlessness and fault tolerance.